 It is fine to miss class due to other commitments.
 Classes can be made up in the next cycle.

 A Jukai ceremony is planned for January 22, 2022.
-The next cycle of the course will start in January or February.
+The next cycle of the course will start in late winter.

 Those who are interested in sewing a rakusu may be able to purchase a rakusu sewing kit and receive sewing instructions.
 Please contact [email protected] for information about the monthly rakusu sewing group.
 Rakusus must be black and hand-sewn unless physical limitations make that difficult for you.